 When an absence is anticipated in advance, such as a vacation or medical procedure, the parents should arrange for make-up work with the teacher at the teacher's discretion, at least three (3) days before leaving.
-Remember, in regards to vacation, previous absences may affect make-up work.
+Remember, in regards to vacation, if a student is considered to be excessively absent, they will be considered unexcused.